Home » Michigan Travel Regions » Upper Peninsula » Kakaying Pictured Rocks National Lakeshore: 2026 Guide

-Kayaking the Pictured Rocks cliffs from the water is a completely different experience from seeing them from shore or even from a boat tour — you’re paddling close enough to touch the 200-foot mineral-stained sandstone faces, ducking into sea caves, and watching the color of Lake Superior change from deep green to glacial blue under the hulls of your kayak.
+Kayaking the Pictured Rocks cliffs from the water is a completely different experience from seeing them from shore or from a boat tour — you’re paddling close enough to touch 200-foot mineral-stained sandstone faces, ducking into sea caves, and watching the color of Lake Superior shift from deep green to glacial blue beneath your hull.
 I’ve paddled this shoreline multiple times and it remains one of my favorite outdoor experiences in Michigan.
-Here are the five spots that make a Pictured Rocks kayaking trip worth every penny of the guided tour.
+Here are the five spots that make a Pictured Rocks kayaking trip worth the trip to the Upper Peninsula — plus everything you need to know to book and prepare.

 sea kayaker paddling alongside the painted sandstone cliffs at Pictured Rocks National Lakeshore on Lake Superior

-• Best season for guided kayak tours: June through August — water conditions are most stable and all outfitters are fully operational
+• Best season: June through August — most stable conditions, all outfitters fully operational.
+Book July and August tours well in advance.

-• Lake Superior is cold (50–60°F even in summer) and unpredictable — guided tours are strongly recommended for all experience levels
+• Lake Superior water temperature: 50–60°F even in July.
+Cold, deep, and fast-changing — guided tours are strongly recommended for all experience levels.

-• Dogs: not permitted on guided kayak tours.
-Dogs are allowed on leash at Miners Beach (where many tours launch) and at Sand Point.
+• Dogs: Not permitted on guided kayak tours.
+Allowed on leash at Miners Beach and Sand Point.

 kayaking on Lake Superior at Pictured Rocks National Lakeshore showing turquoise water and sandstone cliffs in Michigan's Upper Peninsula